 A commercial artist is partly a project and a marketing product.

-These are the rules of the game that will help you be more successful, work less (or more if you feel like it), cost more, sell off-the-shelf products easily, choose customers, and calmly refuse those you don’t want to work with.
+These are the rules of the game that will help you be more successful, work less (or more if you feel like it), cost more, sell off-the-shelf products quickly, choose customers, and calmly refuse those you don’t want to work with.
 It is also a set of skills that, as you improve, add to your value as a product.

-How an Artist Can Preserve His Identity?
+How Can an Artist Preserve His Identity?

 - The audience needs it.

 Perhaps the exception is geniuses.
 Those live in a separate world and create in a state of absolute freedom, not looking back at what.
-How many of them were popular and in demand during their lifetime?
+How many of them were famous and in demand during their lifetime?
 How many of them were sane?

-And to experience pure joy from sounds, from textures, from shades, from words, from thoughts, from sensations in your fingertips when you knock on the keyboard, from stiff wrists after hours of shading, joy at the junction of physical and internal sensations, which once called us to take for your tool to create something new.
+And to experience pure joy from sounds, from textures, from shades, from words, from thoughts, from sensations in your fingertips when you knock on the keyboard, from stiff wrists after hours of shading, joy at the junction of physical and internal feelings, which once called us to take for your tool to create something new.

-Perhaps it is so, I do not know anything about it.
-I believe that creativity is a way to look at the world, a way to think, a way to seek answers to your own questions, a way to discover new facets of your soul and your talent.
+Perhaps it is so, and I do not know anything about it.
+I believe that creativity is a way to look at the world, a way to think, a way to seek answers to your questions, a way to discover new facets of your soul and your talent.
 But it is also a great way to support yourself, make money, and live life to the fullest without being pressured or judgmental.
 At the very least, let there be no more of them than in any other job, and don’t let the professional framework take away the joy and pleasure that you love doing.

 Why publish a letter?
 In this case, I will be able to answer it in more detail and comprehensively, and readers will be able to supplement and enrich my answer, and I think this is priceless!
-But if you want to receive a personal answer, I will also be glad to receive your letter and hope that I can be of use to you.
+But if you want to receive a personal response, I will also be glad to receive your letter and hope that I can be of use to you.